 Situated in Sonora, this hotel is within a 10-minute walk of Stage 3 Theater Company, Veterans Memorial Hall and Military …More

 This is not your dream Vermont B&B, but you are not paying the price of that either.
 I stayed in the suite and it was very large and enjoyable.
 Some say it is not clean, but I disagree.
 It needs updating for sure, but I really enjoyed my stay.
 Don't expect home made breakfast with croissants - but do expect a decent room with a gracious host and wife.
 If you expect to check in early - call ahead on your way in.
 The doors are sometimes locked and if you don't have the key yet, you could be waiting on the porch a while.

-Situated in Jamestown, this bed & breakfast is within a 15-minute walk of Gianelli Vineyards and Railtown 1897 State Historic …More
+Situated near the beach, this bed & breakfast is within a 15-minute walk of Gianelli Vineyards and Railtown 1897 State …More

-Located in the heart of Sonora, this lodge is within a 15-minute walk of Mother Lode Fairgrounds, Tuolumne County Historical …More
+Located in the heart of Sonora, this hotel is within a 5-minute walk of Stage 3 Theater Company and Veterans Memorial Hall …More

 Pocket Guide: Yosemite National Park Sonora Hotels